 - Financial Advisor

 Your unique situation will dictate which 401(k) option is best for you.
-Many in Sunset Hills, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
+Many residents of Sunset Hills, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a vast array of investment research that we’ll provide you with.
-We’re founded on trust, honesty, and integrity.
+As Registered Investment Advisors, we have access to a wealth of investment research that we’ll provide you with.
+We’re based on trust, honesty, and integrity.